2025mintara/Mintara/WHITEPAPER.md

 ## Executive Summary

 Mintara is an AI-powered, no-code token and NFT creation platform built exclusively on the Base Network.
-It enables anyone to create and deploy secure ERC-20 tokens or AI-generated NFTs within minutes — no coding required.
+The platform empowers users to create and deploy fully secure ERC-20 tokens and AI-generated NFTs within minutes — without requiring any coding skills.

-**MINTA** is the utility token that powers all ecosystem operations — including AI audits, deployment fees, staking, governance, and premium access.
+**$MINTA** is the native utility token that fuels all ecosystem operations, including AI audits, deployment fees, staking, governance, and premium access.

-**Mission:** Simplify tokenization and NFT creation on Base — make it secure, affordable, and intelligent.
+**Mission:** To simplify tokenization and NFT creation on Base — making it secure, accessible, and intelligent.

-**Vision:** Build the foundation for AI-driven decentralized creation and automation in Web3.
+**Vision:** To build the foundation for AI-driven decentralized creation and automation across the Web3 ecosystem.

 ---

 ## Core Values

 - **Accessibility** — Token and NFT creation should be available to everyone.
-- **Security** — Every contract is AI-audited before deployment.
+- **Security** — Every contract undergoes a complete AI audit prior to deployment.
-- **Transparency** — All processes are verifiable on-chain.
+- **Transparency** — All processes are verifiable and traceable on-chain.
-- **Sustainability** — 35% of platform revenue is used to burn $MINTA tokens, ensuring long-term value growth.
+- **Sustainability** — 35% of all platform revenue is allocated to $MINTA buyback and burn, ensuring long-term value appreciation.
-- **Autonomy** — Fully decentralized deployments on the Base Network.
+- **Autonomy** — Fully decentralized, self-governed deployments on the Base Network.

 ---